kumu/weavr-docs/guides/billing.md

 If you want to change the email address that receipts are sent to, please reach out to us through support@weavr.app

+## Cancel my subscription
+The subscription to Weavr can only be canceled by closing your community.
+It will be locked, and you and your community won't be able to access the space anymore.
+If you'd like to cancel your subscription, please send us a request to close at suppport@weavr.io

+In a temporary pinch?
+Please reach out to us.
+We're happy to explore alternative pricing models with you.